HWeber-tech/emp_proving_ground_v1/docs/evolution_manager.md

 - Variants register after sustained losses and the base tactic weight is degraded.
 - Feature flags gate all behaviour, ensuring a no-op when the override is disabled.
 - Non-paper ledger stages are ignored to prevent unintended mutations in promoted phases.
+- Catalogue-backed variants inherit lineage metadata so reviewers can trace which configuration was trialled and with what weight adjustments.

 This sets the groundwork for richer evolutionary logic (parameter perturbation, strategy catalogue integration, and ledger-backed governance) in later roadmap phases.